North Wilkesboro Speedway: Moonshine runner connections, slow timeline of renovations

 Throughout the track's history, it became renowned for its connection to moonshine runners; a common activity within the Wilkes County area that has its roots in the American Prohibition era.
 The town of North Wilkesboro, considered to be the "Moonshine Capital of the World" by the 1950s, was a moonshine runner haven, with moonshine contributing a sizable part of the North Wilkesboro economy.
 Many within the Carolinas who participated in moonshine running were also directly involved in the formation of stock car racing, which subsequently created NASCAR.
 In 1965, the track, along with North Wilkesboro native and former moonshine runner Junior Johnson, were featured in an Esquire article written by journalist Tom Wolfe.
 The article itself is considered to be a key point in expanding the knowledge of NASCAR outside of its core Southeastern United States market.

-NWS remained slow in improving amenities through most of its lifespan prior to the 1980s, making gradual improvements every few years.
+NWS was slow in improving the amenities through most of its lifespan prior to the 1980s, making gradual improvements every few years.
 In 1955, construction started on a new concrete grandstand to replace the original wooden grandstands, with the new grandstand seating around 5,200.
 It was completed by April 1956.
 Enoch announced the track's paving in June 1957; it was completed by September of that year.
 Four years later, renovations to the infield and the addition of 3,500 seats were made.
 By 1963, the facility was recorded to have 8,500 permanent seats, with a total capacity of 15,000 according to the Winston-Salem Journal.
 A year after, NWS went through its first repave.
 In 1976, a 3,500-seat grandstand named in honor of Junior Johnson was constructed along with a 1/4 mi concrete retaining wall that replaced a guardrail.

-Throughout the 1980s and 1990s, efforts were made to add additional amenities and capacity to modernize NWS.
+Throughout the most of the 1980s and 1990s, efforts were made to add additional amenities and capacity to modernize NWS.
 At the end of the 1970s, the track surface was repaved.
 However, by September 1980, the track surface drew complaints from drivers for its quick deterioration.
 At the end of the 1980 Holly Farms 400, winner Bobby Allison stated that it was a "disgrace to have to run on a track [surface] like this".
 As a result, it was repaved by December of that year.
 Eight years later, a new infield, roofed garage and a multi-purpose building were constructed in the track's infield; before, crews had to stop working when rain pelted the track due to a lack of cover.
 In 1990, along with the addition of 3,100 seats, an electronic scoring pylon was added, replacing the last manual scoreboard on the Winston Cup Series schedule.
 The original West Grandstands were also expanded and renovated in 1992, with chairs replacing barren concrete tiers.
 Additional suites were added three years later.